zlsa/unmobile/README.md

 Every day, Unmobile will attempt to download and update itself with the latest list from GitHub (see redirect.json).

+# Changelog

+## 0.0.5 (May 16, 2014)

+* Fixed regular expression bug.
+Update your block list to get the fixed version.
+* Added button in Options page to report bug.

 # Contributing

 If you have any contributions to the codebase or the redirect list,